ZhgChg.Li

 In short:

-Socket is an abstract interface for TCP/UDP transport layers, while WebSocket is an application layer transport protocol.
+Socket is an abstract interface for the TCP/UDP transport layer, while WebSocket is a transport protocol at the application layer.

-The relationship between Socket and WebSocket is like that of a dog and a hot dog; they are unrelated.
+The relationship between Socket and WebSocket is like the relationship between a dog and a hot dog—there is no relation.

-In addition to basic WebSocket connections, Socket.IO/Engine.IO implements many convenient features (e.g., offline event sending mechanism, HTTP request-like mechanism, Room/Group mechanism, etc.).
+Socket.IO/Engine.IO implements many convenient features beyond basic WebSocket connections (e.g., offline event sending mechanism, HTTP-like request mechanism, Room/Group mechanism, etc.).

-The primary responsibility of the Platform Team is to bridge the logic between Socket.IO and the Pinkoi Server Side for the Feature Teams to use when developing functionalities.
+The main responsibility of the Platform Team layer is to bridge the logic between Socket.IO and the Pinkoi Server Side, providing support for upper Feature Teams during feature development.

-• The library has not been updated for a long time (the latest version is from 2019), and it’s unclear if it is still maintained.
+• It has not been updated for a long time (the latest version is still from 2019), so it is unclear if it is still maintained.

-• Naming conventions and interfaces often do not match the official examples.
+• Naming conventions, interfaces, and official website examples often do not match.

-• The Socket.IO official examples are primarily based on web implementations, and the Swift Client does not necessarily support all the features described on the official site.
-During this implementation, we found that the iOS library does not implement the offline event sending mechanism (which we implemented ourselves; please read on).
+• The official Socket.io examples are all based on the Web, but the Swift Client does not necessarily support all the features shown on the official site.

-It is recommended to test the desired mechanisms before adopting Socket.IO.
+It is recommended to experiment first to see if the desired mechanism is supported before adopting Socket.IO.

-The Socket.IO Swift Client is a wrapper around the Starscream WebSocket Library, which can be used directly if necessary.
+Socket.IO Swift Client is a wrapper based on the Starscream WebSocket Library, and can fallback to Starscream if needed.

-This concludes the background information; let's move on to the main topic.
+The background information ends here.
+Next, we move on to the main topic.

 Design Patterns

-Design patterns are essentially common solutions to recurring problems in software design.
-It is not necessary to use design patterns to develop software, and not all design patterns are suitable for every scenario.
-There is no rule against creating new design patterns.
+Design patterns are essentially solutions to common problems in software design.
+You don’t have to use design patterns to develop, design patterns may not fit every scenario, and no one says you can’t create your own new design patterns.

 The Catalog of Design Patterns

-However, the existing design patterns (the 23 Gang of Four Design Patterns) are common knowledge in software design.
-When a specific pattern is mentioned, a corresponding architectural blueprint comes to mind, requiring little explanation.
-This also aids in future maintenance, as the methods have been validated by the industry, reducing the time spent on reviewing object dependencies.
-Choosing the appropriate pattern for the right scenario can lower communication and maintenance costs and enhance development efficiency.
+The existing design patterns (The 23 Gang of Four Design Patterns) are common knowledge in software design.
+Once a XXX Pattern is mentioned, everyone immediately understands the corresponding architectural blueprint without further explanation.
+This also makes future maintenance easier to follow the context.
+Being industry-proven methods, they rarely require extensive time to review object dependency issues.
+Choosing the appropriate pattern for the right scenario can reduce communication and maintenance costs, and improve development efficiency.

-Design patterns can be used in combination, but it is not advisable to modify existing patterns excessively or to apply them forcefully inappropriately (e.g., using the Chain of Responsibility pattern to create objects), as this can defeat their purpose and lead to misunderstandings for future maintainers.
+Design patterns can be combined, but it is not recommended to drastically alter existing patterns, forcefully apply them without reason, or use patterns in the wrong context (e.g., using Chain of Responsibility to create objects).
+Doing so defeats their purpose and may confuse future maintainers.

-This article focuses on the application of design patterns rather than the operations of Socket.IO.
-Some examples may be simplified for clarity and are not applicable to the actual Socket.IO encapsulation.
+This article focuses on the application of Design Patterns rather than Socket.IO operations.
+Some examples are simplified for clarity and are not suitable for real Socket.IO encapsulation.

-Due to space limitations, this article will not provide detailed explanations of each design pattern’s structure.
-Please click on the links for each pattern to understand their structures before continuing to read.
+Due to space limitations, this article will not detail the architecture of each design pattern.
+Please click the links for each pattern to understand their structures before continuing.

 What?

-• The connection must be an abstract interface, not directly dependent on the Socket.IO object.
+• Connection should be an abstract interface, not directly dependent on the Socket.IO object.

 Why?

-• Reduce memory overhead and the time and bandwidth costs of repeated connections.
+• Reduce memory usage and the time and data costs of repeated connections.

-• Allow for future replacement with other frameworks.
+• Reserve space for future replacement with other frameworks

 How?